lmeyer1/searchtree/readme.md

 bit is always 0, the second and third bit are either 00 or 11.
 We thus use only 6 bits to encode each caracter of the words.

-There are about 22000 documents with ids ranging from 1 to 100000.
+There are about 24418 indexed documents with ids ranging from 1 to 91481.
 This requires i16 and i32 respectively to store.
-These documents contain about " distinct words and " words in total.
+These documents contain about 181548 distinct words and 1838738 words in total in 30367 documents.
+There are between 4 and 313 distinct words in a document.
+Only 15 documents have more than 255 words.
+Words occur bewteen 1 and 21771 times.

 Word tree
 =========